Vijayganeshsrinivasan/Forecasting-using-ARIMA-method/README.md

 ---

 - From the Dickey-Fuller test we can say that for warehouse S, there is trend and seasonality since the p-value is greater than 0.05 (the test statistic is more than the critical value).
 So we have to use the decompose function from the statistics library to perform this operation.
-- Below shown is the decomposition of a actual value graph.Time series decomposition works by splitting a time series into three components: seasonality, trends and random fluctiation.
+- Below shown is the decomposition of a actual value graph.
+Time series decomposition works by splitting a time series into three components: seasonality, trends and random fluctiation.

 ![Image of Plot](https://github.com/IE-555/final-project-arima_forecasting_team/blob/master/images/General_Explanation.PNG)